 You should never use a salicylic acid- or benzoyl peroxide-based product for every step of your skin care routine.
 For example, if you use a salicylic acid-based cleanser, make sure that this ingredient isn’t in your toner or moisturizer.

-Using the ingredient in each step of your routine can dry your skin out and worsen your acne.
+Using the ingredient in each step of your routine can dry out your skin and worsen your acne.

 It’s also important to wear sunscreen every day.
 Although these acne ingredients don’t cause sun sensitivity like retinoids and alpha-hydroxy acids, unprotected sun exposure can make acne worse.
 It may also increase your risk of skin cancer and scarring.